qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

   will be used.

-Along with the :guilabel:`Parameters` tab, there is another tab named :guilabel:`Log` (see figure below).
+Along with the :guilabel:`Parameters` tab, there is another tab named :guilabel:`Log` (see :numref:`figure_alg_dialog_log` below).
 Information provided by the algorithm during its execution is written in this tab, and allow you to track the execution and be aware and have more details about the algorithm as it runs.
+Information on algorithm execution is also output in the :menuselection:`View --> Panels --> Log Messages Panel`.

-Notice that not all algorithms write information to this tab, and many of them might run silently without producing any output other than the final files.
+Notice that not all algorithms write information to the :guilabel:`Log` tab, and many of them might run silently without producing any output other than the final files.
+Check the :guilabel:`Log Messages Panel` in that case.

 .. _figure_alg_dialog_log: